 Tangalla and the surrounding area provide an inspirational base to discover the South of Sri Lanka.

-Daya (comfortable A/C van) or his brother Karu (tuk tuk or catamaran) will be happy to show you around.
-For example:
+Daya (comfortable A/C car, Kia Sorento, 4 passengers), his nephew Wasentha (comfortable A/C van, 7 passengers) or his friends (tuk tuk (2-3 passengers adults) or catamaran) will be happy to show you around.

 Rekawa beach is an unspoiled beach where the turtles have come for many years to lay their eggs.
 At Rekawa beach, five of the world's seven species of marine turtle come ashore to nest throughout the year.
 All five species of turtles that nest in Sri Lanka are either endangered or critically endangered.
 The Turtle Conservation Project (TCP) has established an "in situ" nest protection at this beach, all the process is natural.
 TCP is not a turtle farm.

 The project runs for more than 20 years.
 So the babies turtles they protected at the beginning of the project are coming back to Rekawa beach.
 The turtles always come back at the same beach.
 So you can see turtle at any time of the year.
 It is not guarantee of course.
 During high season from April to July, there are 5 to 15 turtles per night.
 During low season from October to January, 1 or 2 turtles per night.
 You pay the entry only if you see a turtle, otherwise you can give a donation.
 The tuk tuk is needed to be paid even if you don’t see a turtle.

 You can see turtles only at evening time, leave Patini at 8pm.
 You wait at the center while TCP people are walking along the beach and signal to the center when they find a turtle.